Interested in pursuing a digital marketing career? Discover the pathway to becoming a digital marketing manager.

 What can digital marketing managers expect to earn?

 Salaries vary based on company, location, and experience level.
-However, our Xcede Salary Survey found that, on average, senior marketers earned, £45,182.
+However, our 2020 Salary Survey found that, on average, senior marketers earned, £45,182.
 Heads of marketing earned, an average, £70,000.
 For contract roles, a mid-level digital marketing managers can expect compensation of around £400 per day.

 Are you looking for your next role in digital marketing?
 Or hoping to connect with experienced digital marketing professionals in order to expand your team?
-Visit our digital marketing recruitment page to explore current roles and get in touch.
-You can also find out more about marketing compensation and trends across the industry in our recent Xcede Salary Survey.
+Visit our digital sector recruitment page to explore current roles and get in touch.
+You can also find out more about marketing compensation and trends across the industry in our latest Xcede Salary Survey.